Prolactin Levels Test for Pregnancy – High, Low and Normal Range

 For women who are not pregnant, the average prolactin levels should be between 2 and 29ng/ml (nanograms per millilitre).
-Women whose prolactin levels fall in this range have a better chance at conceiving.
+Women whose prolactin levels fall in this range have a better chance of conceiving.

 Can You Get Pregnant With Low Prolactin Levels?

 If your pituitary gland is not working properly, your prolactin levels will be low.
 This is known as hypopituitarism.
-However, this is not considered to be a problem as conceiving a child is possible even with low prolactin levels.
+A severe case of hypopituitarism can also lead to hypothyroidism.
+However, this is not considered to be a problem, as conceiving a child is possible even with low prolactin levels.

 Can You Get Pregnant With High Prolactin Levels?

 High prolactin levels in the blood (known as hyperprolactinemia) may make it difficult to conceive.
 Hyperprolactinemia is also a cause of infertility in some people.
 Hyperprolactinemia as a result of a successfully established pregnancy is normal.
 As a woman’s body starts to produce more breast milk to feed her child, her prolactin levels may spike.
 However, having high levels of prolactin at any other time is not good.